top of page

 Tadepalli studied jazz at the University of North Carolina at Chapel Hill, receiving both academic and music scholarships and majoring in Jazz Performance.
 He also studied with outstanding altoist Justin Robinson and sought out the expertise of legendary bebop guru and exponent Barry Harris, participating in Harris’ workshop at the Royal Conservatory in The Hague.
 He has shared the stage with Harris, Slide Hampton, Eric Alexander, Joe Farnsworth, Antonio Hart, Vincent Herring, and Jamey Aebersold, and has appeared at the North Sea Jazz Festival and Smoke Jazz Club in NYC.

-Taalib York Singer, dancer, and well-known songwriter, started singing and dancing at the young age of 7, mimicking his lifetime idol Michael Jackson.
+Taalib York, fellow founding member of Who's Bad, Singer, dancer, and songwriter, started singing and dancing at the young age of 7, mimicking his lifetime idol Michael Jackson.
 He began developing his voice, singing in Arabic and English, also mastering the art of dance.
 By the time Taalib graduated high school he began working in the music industry, writing and recording his own music and singing hooks for hip hop artists and backgrounds for various musician.
 In addition to singing,

 Taalib also choreographs dance routines professionally, leading award winning dance teams.
 But when it comes down to it, actions speak louder than words.
 You'll watch Taalib perform, seeing the influence Michael Jackson has had and you’ll agree: the similarities between the two are simply amazing.